xma711/notebook/linux/linux_distros/archlinux/README.md

 if i do a pacman -Ss header | grep 3.8 , i cannot find the linux-headers-am33x-legacy header package i want.

-The easiest way is to get a arch arm rollack machine and download the package. one candidate is http://rollback.adminempire.com/alarm-rollback-machine/ but it appears to be down.
+The easiest way is to get a arch arm rollback machine and download the package. one candidate is http://rollback.adminempire.com/alarm-rollback-machine/ but it appears to be down.

 Https://wiki.archlinux.org/index.php/Arch_Linux_Archive tells me that there is this agetpkg program (that can be installed by pacman) and it can be used to look for old package, but i cannot find any.
-The mirror link suggested looks like for x86 and i686 only (Server=https://archive.archlinux.org/repos/2014/03/30/$repo/os/$arch) (in fact, the ARM mentiioned stands for archlinux rollback machine, not for arm7)
+The mirror link suggested looks like for x86 and i686 only (Server=https://archive.archlinux.org/repos/2014/03/30/$repo/os/$arch) (in fact, the ARM mentioned stands for Archlinux rollback machine, not for arm7)

 one more way is to use the downgrade script, downloadable from https://aur.archlinux.org/packages/downgrade/ . it seems to use http://repo-arm.archlinuxcn.org/ by default, but is arm doesn't mean arm7 but Arch Rollback Machine... damn!

-Another way is to rebuild the pakage based on https://wiki.archlinux.org/index.php/Downgrading_packages. but i need to find the right source to build.
+Another way is to rebuild the package based on https://wiki.archlinux.org/index.php/Downgrading_packages. but i need to find the right source to build.

 One active rollback machine for arm can be found at http://tardis.tiny-vps.com/aarm/repos/ but it started from 2015 Dec only.